 Buried within the cemetery’s grounds are many of Melbourne’s leading historical figures, such as artist Louis Buvelot, publisher David Syme, artist and diarist Georgiana McCrae, High Court judge Sir Owen Dixon, Victoria’s first police woman Madge Connor, and businessman John Wren.

-The most recent architectural addition to the cemetery is the Peace Haven Mausoleum, designed by one of North America’s foremost mausoleum companies and constructed in 2001 from the very best of local materials.
+The most recent architectural additions to the cemetery are the garden crypts, designed by prominent Melbourne architects, McIntyre Partnership, and constructed in 2011 from the very best of local materials.

-Although no burial plots are available in the Peace Haven Mausoleum or in the historic grave areas, garden crypts are still available for above ground burial, and there are still many options available for the interment of cremated remains in the Peace Haven Mausoleum, the lawn or the rose and azalea gardens.
+Garden crypts are available for above ground burial, and there are still many options available for the interment of cremated remains in the Peace Haven Mausoleum, the lawn or the rose and azalea gardens.

 A not for profit cemetery

 Boroondara General Cemetery is a private “not for profit” enterprise.
 Although our Board of Trustees is appointed by government, we do not receive funding or services provided by government.
 Revenue received from funeral services and the sales of graves and niches is used for the staffing and maintenance of the cemetery.
 We are grateful to the many community volunteers who assist us.

 The cemetery is managed by a Board of Trustees appointed by the Governor in Council for five year terms.
 The eight current Board members [show members] come from all walks of life and backgrounds, and offer their services to the cemetery as volunteers.